 Internships prepare Alyssa Thompson for her careerAlyssa Thompson (ARCE, M.Eng.
 ARCE '23)

 Alyssa Thompson considered both architecture and civil engineering before landing on architectural engineering, a blend of the two that not many colleges offer.

 “I thought Chicago was a great place to learn about buildings.
 The Department of Civil, Architectural, and Environmental Engineering and the architectural engineering program were highly rated, and I was also very excited about the Interprofessional Projects (IPRO) Program and working with students from different majors,” she says.

-Over the course of her time at Illinois Institute of Technology, Alyssa has realized that she wants to focus on building systems and energy conservation in buildings.
+Over the course of her time at Illinois Institute of Technology, Alyssa realized that she wanted to focus on building systems and energy conservation in buildings.

 “Buildings account for 40 percent of energy consumption and carbon emissions in the United States, and I’d like to be part of the change to limit carbon emissions and help minimize climate change,” she says.

 Alyssa has embraced internships as an integral part of her education.
 She was a real estate solutions intern at the Illinois Facilities Fund (IFF), a field/office engineer intern at Kiewit Building Group, a mechanical engineering intern at dbHMS, and a mechanical engineering intern at Environmental Systems Design (ESD).